Threats to corals

 The world’s corals also face thousands of individual local threats—overfishing, pollution, and trawling, among others.
 The special vulnerability of corals comes from their sensitivity to global and local human activity.

-This double assault has led to the loss of between one third and one half of the world’s tropical coral reefs, and to major losses of deep-water corals.
+This double assault has led to the loss of between one third and one half of the world’s tropical coral reefs, and to major losses of cold-water corals.

 The threats to corals often compound each other.
 Pollution, physical damage, and heat stress can weaken corals, making them more susceptible to disease.